EgoCogNav: Cognition-aware Human Egocentric Navigation: Introduction

 \section{Introduction}

-Understanding human navigation processes is fundamental to safe, reliable human-environment and human–machine interactions \cite{farr2012wayfinding, raubal1999formal}.
+Understanding human navigation processes is fundamental to safe, reliable human-environment and human-machine interactions \cite{farr2012wayfinding, raubal1999formal}.
 Humans perceive their environments from egocentric perspectives to inform decision-making for subsequent motions.
 Learning such cues is crucial for applications including autonomous driving \cite{jain2020discrete, vellenga2024evaluation}, social robot navigation \cite{salzmann2023robots, mavrogiannis2022social, walker2022influencing}, and assistive wayfinding systems \cite{yang2025path, edward2009cognitive, pan2006computational}.